Our list of free social media analytics and comparison tools has been refreshed for 2020 – check it out below!

 Before you review the list, we wanted to take a moment to define “what is social media analytics,” in case you’re a little green.
 (Experts, feel free to skip directly to the social media analytics tools section.)
 And we also wanted to provide guidance around selecting the right web and social media analytics company for your brand.

 WHAT IS SOCIAL MEDIA ANALYTICS?

-At NetBase, we define social media analytics as gathering not only social media data from social channels, but other web and social analytics for comparison overall – the online content that forms the big picture to guide business decisions.
+At NetBase Quid, we define social media analytics as gathering not only social media data from social channels, but other web-wide data as well – from both structured and unstructured sources.
+The online content that forms the big picture to guide business decisions.
 It takes many forms, but is always about gaining actionable social insights – the intel you need to guide your business strategy.

 Though exploring ‘what social media analytics is’ can get rather complex, at its core are three stages:

 - Identify primary business goals.

-Whether it’s growing traffic, increasing downloads, or building positive brand perception, setting clear business objectives gives your web and social analytics purpose.
+Whether it’s growing traffic, increasing downloads, or building positive brand perception, setting clear business objectives gives your web and social analytics investigation purpose.

 - Determine social key performance indicators (KPIs).